revel/revel.github.io/manual/routing.md

 this case, the list type string would be bound to the name of the first action parameter.

-This could be helpful in situations where:
+This is helpful in situations where:

 * you have a couple similar actions
 * you have actions that do the same thing, but operate in different modes